 The Crenshaw County Board of Education does not permit students or adults to charge meals from the Child Nutrition Program (CNP).
 Uncollected charged meals are bad debts and are not an allowable expenditure for the Child Nutrition Program (CNP).
-The CNP director and principal of each school shall develop and oversee a written contingency plan to provide a nominal meal for students when they do not have money to purchase a meal.
-If the contingency plan allows students to charge a meal, the principal is responsible for eliminating any outstanding indebtedness of students by the end of each school year by utilizing a non-public fund source.

-All adult meals will be paid for unless the meals are part of a special incentive program or the meals are for school food service employees.
+All adult meals will be paid for unless the meals are part of a special incentive program, or the meals are for school food service employees.